Reham-Alfarhan/ITNE352-Project-Group-SA8/README.md

 ## • Interacting with the GUI:
 Once the client code has connected to the server, the user will be asked for their name.  o A menu with the following choices will be shown to the user: Quit, sources, and headlines.
 If you select "Quit," the connection will be terminated.  o A list of headlines and sources with a synopsis of each result will be generated after the user selects an option.
 The user can select a result to see more details about it if he needs them.

+## • The code:
+The two primary files in the code are server-side.py and GUI_Client.py.

+## • GUI_Client.py:
+1. Welcome Screen
+Prompt for user’s name.
+Proceeds to Main Menu on valid input.

+2. Main Menu Options
+ -Search Flight Info
+ Search by flight status (e.g., Arrived, Delayed) -Search by airport code
+ -View all flights
+-Back to Main Menu
+✈Flight Details
+-Select a flight from the results to see:
+-Flight number, airline
+-Departure/arrival airports
+-Status, scheduled time, etc.

+List of Airports (Sources)
+-Filter by country, region, or ICAO prefix
+-Show all airports
+❌ Quit